nisha8c/PGP_MilkApp_TS/README.md

 9. Navbar with Home, Login, and About links
 10. Checkout page and confirm order/ success page

+NOTE: Search and Filtering is done at client side.

 ## Functionalities yet to be handled:
 1. Pagination (Logic is added in server side but havent implemented it yet at client side.
 For now it displays all with fetch all)
 2. Payment gateway